Sarojini-T/CS426-auMarche/componentDocumentation.md

 Purpose: This component returns an href with the name given and link to the team member's email.\
 Props and Expected Data Types: \
 memberName: string - the name of the member to be displayed.
+email: string - the email of the member to link to.

 Example Usage within the Application: Footer component calls MemberEmail component.
 ```